Waiheke Island Auckland Region, New Zealand Travel Guide

 Visit beaches early morning or late afternoon for softer, more flattering light and fewer crowds.

-Investigate several viewpoints along the main roads and sections of the Te Ara Hura walking track for panoramic vistas.
+Investigate several viewpoints by the main roads and areas of the Te Ara Hura walking track for panoramic vistas.

 Visit during shoulder (March-May, Sept-Nov) or low season (June-Aug) for fewer crowds at popular attractions.